Access To Music Bristol

 Access to Music Bristol is the place for anyone interested in music courses in Bristol, Bath and the South West.
-The centre offers courses as alternatives to GCSEs and A Levels in Music Performance, Music Technology and Music Business as well as Level 4 courses in Artist Development and Music Educator (teacher training).
+The centre offers courses in Music Performance, Music Technology and Music Business as well as Level 4 courses in Artist Development.

 Learning with Access to Music is an exciting and unique experience which is refreshingly different to being in a big school or college.
 We are 100% dedicated to music and we work with people who are equally passionate about music.